Caroline Saunders

-Caroline Mary Saunders ONZM is a New Zealand academic, and as of 2020 is a Distinguished Professor at Lincoln University, specialising in environmental economics.
+Caroline Mary Saunders ONZM is a New Zealand academic, and as of 2020 is a distinguished professor at Lincoln University, specialising in environmental economics.
 She is a Fellow of the Royal Society Te Apārangi.

 Academic career

-After a BSc (Hons) at the University College of North Wales (now Bangor University), Saunders completed a PhD titled Intra-EC agricultural trade with special reference to wheat at Newcastle University in 1984.
-Saunders was then appointed as a lecturer at the University of Newcastle, before moving in 1996 to Lincoln University as a senior lecturer.
-Saunders was appointed as a Distinguished Professor in November 2020, one of only four at Lincoln University.
-She is Professor of International Trade and the Environment and is Director of the Agribusiness and Economics Research Unit.
+After a BSc (Hons) degree at the University College of North Wales (now Bangor University), Saunders completed a PhD titled Intra-EC agricultural trade with special reference to wheat at Newcastle University in 1984.
+Saunders was then appointed as a lecturer at Newcastle, before moving in 1996 to Lincoln University as a senior lecturer.
+Saunders was appointed as a distinguished professor in November 2020, one of only four at Lincoln University.
+She is professor of international trade and the environment and is director of the Agribusiness and Economics Research Unit.

 Saunders's research focuses on environmental economics and trade.
 She is particularly known for her work on food miles, showing that New Zealand dairy products, lamb and apples in the British marketplace do not have a higher environmental impact than local products.
 Saunders has worked for the EU Commission, FAO, MFAT, the New Zealand Treasury, OECD and Fonterra, among others.
-She was also appointed as a member of the Reserve Bank's Monetary Policy Committee, and is a Director of Landcare Research.
+She was also appointed as a member of the Reserve Bank's Monetary Policy Committee, and is a director of Landcare Research.

+Notable doctoral students of Saunders include Anita Wreford.